TheSpaceDevs/Tutorials/faqs/faq_TSD.md

 Library 2**, our most popular and therefore most expensive API, is limited to **15 calls per hour**.
 During development, a development API is available with no rate limiting but stale data, more info [here](faq_LL2.md#what-is-lldev).
-If you want higher rates, to refresh data more often close to launches or to support a larger project, it is possible to increase this limit by using an API key (see how to acquire one[here](faq_LL2.md#how-do-i-get-an-api-key) and how to use it [here](faq_LL2.md#how-do-i-use-my-api-key)).
+If you want higher rates, to refresh data more often close to launches or to support a larger project, it is possible to increase this limit by using an API key (see how to acquire one [here](faq_LL2.md#how-do-i-get-an-api-key) and how to use it [here](faq_LL2.md#how-do-i-use-my-api-key)).

 Whether you need higher rates than the free tier or not, we **heavily** encourage you to cache the output on your side